 Sencha tea is the most popular in Japan; it makes up around 80% of the country’s tea production!
-It is a green tea with a generally fresh taste, but the other flavor notes depend on where it is produced, the season, and when the leaves were picked.
-Sencha considered most delicious is shincha, or “new tea.”
-This variation is made specifically with the first pick of leaves for the year.
+It is a Japanese green tea with a fresh taste, but the other flavor notes depend on where it is produced, the season, and when the sencha leaves are picked.
+The sencha green tea considered most delicious is shincha, or “new tea.”
+This variation is made specifically with the first pick of sencha leaves for the year.

 It is no secret that at Bokksu, we love tea.
 We also love telling you about tea.
-For a deeper dive into the history, significance, and processing of sencha and other traditional teas, check out what we have written about brewing loose-leaf sencha tea.
+For a deeper dive into the history, significance, and processing of Japanese sencha and other traditional teas, check out what we have written about brewing loose-leaf sencha tea.
 Also, read our crash course in essential Japanese tea.
-However, today, we are focusing on the health benefits and myths about sencha tea.
+However, today, we will focus on the health benefits and myths about Japanese sencha green tea.
 All you have to know for this is that sencha is versatile and can be enjoyed year-round, making it an important brew to spill the tea on.

-Sencha has a wide array of physical health benefits as well as mood-boosting effects.
+Japanese Sencha tea has a wide array of physical health benefits and mood-boosting effects.

 - Sencha tea is rich in antioxidants, which help protect you from molecules called free radicals.
 A free radical is a harmful, unstable molecule that causes damage to cells and DNA, which increases the risk of cancer growth.

 - The tea also helps reduce inflammation, boosts your immune system, and lowers cholesterol.